-• Cognitive Dissonance: Cognitive Dissonance is a psychological notion representing the idea that people tend to think nothing bad will happen to them.
-For example, many young people think they are invincible.
+• Cognitive Dissonance: A psychological notion representing the idea that people tend to think nothing bad will happen to them.
 Cognitive Dissonance may cause people to work against their own self-interest; for example:

-- 1) People may refuse to wear seatbelts - 2) Motorcyclists may refuse to wear helmets - 3) Farmworkers may not wear safety gear when spraying pesticides - 4) Alcoholics and drug addicts may refuse to accept treatment
+- 1) People may refuse to wear seatbelts - 2) Motorcyclists may refuse to wear helmets - 3) Farm workers may not wear safety gear when spraying pesticides - 4) Alcoholics and drug addicts may refuse to accept treatment

 • Morality: Society may decide that some behavior will simply not be tolerated, regardless of the desires of individuals to buy and sell the property right.
 For example, many countries prohibit individuals from selling themselves or others into slavery.
 Yet laws prohibiting slavery take away individuals' rights to form a contracts binding themselves to lifetime servitude.

-Determination of the Allocation of Property Rights:
+Determination of Property Rights Allocation

+Property Rules:

-Property Rules: Property rules are laws that determine the allocation and prohibit the violation of property rights.
+Laws that determine the allocation and prohibit the violation of property rights.
 That is, they grant private ownership of a resource to a certain individual.
-As the Coase theorem demonstrates, when property rules can be established to clearly define property rights between competing resource users, assigning ownership of the resource to an economic agent can lead to efficient outcomes.
+As the Coase Theorem demonstrates, when property rules can be established to clearly define property rights between competing resource users, assigning ownership of the resource to an economic agent can lead to efficient outcomes.
 The most obvious example of a property rule is the legal sale of land.
-Yet, when the requirements of the Coase theorem are not met, alternative rules such as liability rules and negligence rules may provide an attractive alternative to property rules.
+Yet, when the requirements of the Coase Theorem are not met, alternative rules such as liability rules and negligence rules may provide an attractive alternative to property rules.